syncfusion-content/xamarin-docs/Xamarin/SfChart/zoompan.md

 **ZoomStart**

-[`ZoomStart`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.SfChart~ZoomStart_EV.html) event is triggered when the user starts zooming the chart through pinch gesture, and this is a cancelable event.
+The [`ZoomStart`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.SfChart~ZoomStart_EV.html) event is triggered when the user starts zooming the chart through pinch gesture, and this is a cancelable event.
 The argument contains the following information.

 * [`Axis`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartZoomEventArgs~Axis.html) – the zoom start event will be triggered for all the axis in the Chart.
 * [`CurrentZoomFactor`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartZoomEventArgs~CurrentZoomFactor.html) – used to get the new zoom factor of the corresponding axis.